 Prior to joining Cornell, I was a research associate with the Centre for Marine Science and Technology (CMST) in Australia, a research associate at the National Institute of Oceanography (NIO) in India , and a postdoctoral research fellow at the Indian Institute of Science Education and Research (IISER-Tirupati), also in India.

-I have been actively involved with IEEE’s Oceanic Engineering Society (OES) and, currently, I serve as the coordinator of Technology Committees.
+I have been actively involved with IEEE’s Oceanic Engineering Society (OES) as an AdCom member and, currently, I serve as the coordinator of Technology Committees.
 I also referee manuscripts for the Journal of the Acoustical Society of America and, in the past, have refereed for the Australian Acoustical Society as well.

 M.S., Computer Science, San Diego State University, California